cambridge-cares/TheWorldAvatar/JPS_BASE_LIB/python_wrapper/README.md

 ## Accessing Java classes and methods

-Once your resource gateway is launched you can access any **public** classess and methods in a following way:
+Once your resource gateway is launched you can access any **public** classes and methods in the following way:

 ```python
 KGRouter = yourGateway.gateway.jvm.uk.ac.cam.cares.jps.base.query.KGRouter
 ```

 As can be seen, the gateway's jvm class serves as an entry point to any java classes and objects you wish to access.
 Simply provide the fully qualified name of the resource to access it.
 The `uk.ac.cam.cares.jps.base.query.KGRouter` path is for example purposes only. **Please note that though accessing objects via their fully qualified names is possible, it is not recommended**.
-A much simpler way exists, through the java import statemets explained in the **JVM module views** section.
+A much simpler way exists, through the java import statements explained in the **JVM module views** section.

-It is also important to understand a difference in accessing the **java static and non-static methods**.
+It is also important to understand the difference in accessing the **java static and non-static methods**.
 The former can be done without the object instantiation, e.g.

 ```python
 KGRouter = yourGateway.gateway.jvm.uk.ac.cam.cares.jps.base.query.KGRouter